 Gordon Parks Sr. directed Shaft (1971) starring Richard Roundtree.
 It told the story of a tough independent private investigator who didn't take any jive from anyone.
 He was a very strong icon to the Black audiences and he brought an edge not seen previously in film to the big screen.
 Shaft also featured a hit soundtrack by Isaac Hayes who would later go on to score and star in several Blaxploitation films himself, including Three Tough Guys (1974) and Truck Turner (1974).

 In 1972, Gordon Parks Jr directed his own Blaxploitation film called Super Fly.
 Super Fly told the story of a pimp/drug dealer named Youngblood Priest (Ron O'Neal) who is looking to make one last big score, get out of the business and start over in life.
 The main problem is Priest's ties within his surroundings are not letting him go so easily.
 This film is an excellent portrayal of the life of a criminal.
 The soundtrack was by Curtis Mayfield and it's one of the best movie scores ever made.
-With great tracks like "Freddy's Dead" and "Pusherman", Mayfield really gives a wonderfully crafted commentary on the film's content and characters lives.
-Note: Super Fly was the first film to push The Oscar Award winning classic The Godfather from the #1 spot that year.
+With great tracks like "Freddy's Dead" and "Pusherman", Mayfield really gives a wonderfully crafted commentary on the film's content and characters' lives.
+Note: Super Fly was the first film to push the Oscar-winning classic The Godfather from the #1 spot that year.

 The Blaxploitation era lasted from approximately 1971 to 1979.
-In that time hundreds of films were directed, written by and starring African Americans.
+Throughout the 70s hundreds of films were directed, written by and starring African Americans.
 They might've been mostly low budget genre films, but they had an exciting, raw, soulful quality unlike any other type up until that time.
-These films are definitely classics and pieces of Hollywood history that will always have a special place in cult movie lovers hearts.
+These films are now considered cult classics that were a unique part of pop culture history that will always have a special place in movie lovers hearts.

 Now go discover